 VietTQ’s Brighter Tilight makes use of a well-balanced contrast between a dark eye-soothing background and earthy tones for font colors.
-It is a polar opposite when you think of NetBeans default outlook that reminds us of hospital color schemes.
+It is the polar opposite when you think of NetBeans’ default outlook that reminds us of hospital color schemes.
 However, users welcome the color change, which is a favorite of many.

 - The theme is more secure as you need to extract the config folder and build info further after extracting the zip file in order to import the theme into your Netbeans.

 - It’s a brighter version of the twilight theme, so it has better readability with the same functions.